awenzelhuemer/fh-mc-cd/readme.md

-## Create pipeline with github actions
+## Create pipeline with Github Actions

 1. Code needs to be checked out
 2. Docker container needs to get started